 - Do NOT play from your phone

-- Get rid of any possible distraction additional to the phone
+- Get rid of any possible distraction in addition to the phone

 - Let people know you would like to be uninterrupted